CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description clearly identifies its niche (Agile CRM) and includes an explicit 'Use when' clause, making it functional for skill selection.
-However, it relies on the vague verb 'Manage' and the filler phrase 'and more' instead of listing specific concrete actions.
-Adding specific operations and more natural user trigger terms would strengthen it.
+The description clearly identifies its niche (Agile CRM) and includes an explicit 'Use when' clause, making it complete and distinctive.
+However, it relies on the vague verb 'Manage' and the filler phrase 'and more' instead of listing specific concrete actions, and it could benefit from more natural trigger terms users would actually say.

 Suggestions